The Germanic Anglo-Saxons began arriving in the British Isles in the 5th century.

-During the 8th, 9th and 10th centuries, powerful Anglo-Saxon rulers would rule over a large part of Britain, often over the entire England by wresting control of all Anglo-Saxon kingdoms.
+During the 8th, 9th, and 10th centuries, powerful Anglo-Saxon rulers would rule over a large part of Britain, often over the entire England by wresting control of all Anglo-Saxon kingdoms.

 Alfred The Great was the most famous Anglo-Saxon king.
-He was originally the ruler of Wessex, a kingdom he began to rule in 871.
+Originally the ruler of Wessex, a kingdom he began to rule in 871.

 From his stronghold in Wessex, Alfred launched a strong resistance against the Vikings, clinching many key victories over them in the 890s.

 By promoting these, he was successful in forging a unified Anglo-Saxon identity and a shared culture between the disparate kingdoms in England.

 Offa of Mercia became the king of Mercia in 757.
-His ascension to Mercian throne came at a time when Mercia was marred by internal conflicts and perennial unrest due to warfare between different powerful families.
+His ascension to the Mercian throne came at a time when Mercia was marred by internal conflicts and perennial unrest due to warfare between different powerful families.

-Offa proceeded to subdue the unrest and end internal warfare by exerting strong control over whole of Mercia.
+Offa proceeded to subdue the unrest and end internal warfare by exerting strong control over the whole of Mercia.
 He then took advantage of the neighbouring kingdom of Kent and brought it under his control.

 Offa also extended his control over East Anglia, effectively becoming the king of most of England and the first Anglo-Saxon ruler to exert power over so large an area in England.

 Edwin of Northumbria was one of the first Anglo-Saxon kings to embrace Christianity and give up paganism.
-As the ruler of Northumbria, his conversion in 627 opened the path for Christianity to spread on the British Isles.
+As the ruler of Northumbria, his conversion in 627 opened the path for Christianity to spread in the British Isles.

 Despite internal opposition, Edwin exerted strong control over all of Northumbria.
-Following a succession dispute in Kent, Edwin laid claim to the throne of Kent because his wife came of the royal family of Kent.
+Following a succession dispute in Kent, Edwin laid claim to the throne of Kent because his wife came from the royal family of Kent.

-Although among the first Anglo-Saxon kings with such power, Edwin had to face the might of Mercian kingdom and fell in one of the battles fought against Mercia in 633.
+Although among the first Anglo-Saxon kings with such power, Edwin had to face the might of the Mercian kingdom and fell in one of the battles fought against Mercia in 633.